 The manufacturer claims that their product works “out of the box” and while this may be true for some, I did have to slightly modify each one prior to use.

 I found the original device to have unbearably sharp edges.
-Using a nail file, I dulled the edges so that they were more blunt.
-This seemed to make it less irritating on the gums.
+Using a nail file, I dulled the edges so that they were blunter.
+This seemed to make it less irritating to the gums.
 Thankfully, this issue was corrected with the PS model.